 Answered By: Michael Trocchia

-JMU has a school-sponsored membership to the Washington Post.
+JMU has a school-sponsored subscription to the Washington Post.
 All students, faculty and staff can create accounts for unlimited access to the Washington Post on a web browser or on mobile/tablet apps.

 How to sign up for your Washington Post account:

-4. Enter your JMU email address and choose a password (this will not change your JMU password and it should be different from your JMU password).
-Click Create Account.
+3. Choose a password and select Create an Account (this will not change your JMU password and it should be different from your JMU password).

 6. Make sure your email address is Verified.
-(An automated confirmation email will have been sent to your email for you to verify.
-If you did not receive that email, click Unverified to be sent a verification email.)
+An automated confirmation email should have been sent to your email for you to verify.
+If you did not receive that email, select Unverified to be sent a verification email.

 *How to activate the free digital access provided by James Madison University, if you currently pay for a subscription: